KoicsD/Movies/Questions.md

   We should consider adding a new subclass *Developer* to *Person*.
   (Or even a *Customer* class, making *Person* abstract.
   Finally, I simply changed the name *person* to *lender* in class *Product*.)

+One more thing:
+* How could I change *Tools.getMovieTitles(List<Movie>)*
+  to a polymorphic *Tools.getProductTitles(List<Product>)* or *Tools.getProductTitles(List<Buyable>)* function that can collect the titles from any kinds of list of Products?
+  Where is the limit when overloading a function with polymorphic parameter types?